- Learn how to stay calm, listen first, and create a safe space for honest conversation.

 It’s easy to beat yourself up for what you see as failing your child.
 Or maybe you see this pregnancy as your child failing you.
 But brooding over what could or should have been isn’t helpful.
 You will need to be there for your pregnant daughter, whatever choice she makes.

+Just know that researching how to help your pregnant daughter is a great first step.
 In this article, you’ll find advice for parents like you.
 You’ll get resources for talking with your child and supporting them through whatever choice they make.
-Here are a few tips for parents in this kind of situation:
+Here are a few tips for parents:

 Let her speak first